robotcodedev/robotcode/docs/03_reference/cli.md

 **Options:**
-- `-c, --config PATH`
+- `-c, --config PATH *`

    Config file to use.
-Can be specified multiple times.
 If not specified, the default config file is used.           [env var: ROBOTCODE_CONFIG_FILES]

-- `-p, --profile TEXT`
+- `-p, --profile TEXT *`

    The Execution Profile to use.
-Can be specified multiple times.
 If not specified, the default profile is used.           [env var: ROBOTCODE_PROFILES]

 - `-r, --root DIRECTORY`